 Dick Dunn won his 3rd straight Championship in 1974.
 He won 2 features during the year.
 The biggest winner was Don Bunnell who led the division with 7 victories.
 Ollie Silva won the Hott Wheels 100 in dominating fashion, lapping the entire field.
 Gene Bergin won the Schaefer 100 in July and Jim Landry won the New England 100 in September.
 There were 14 different winners during the year.

 Ron Cote won 3 of the first 4 events, and 8 on the year to lead the division, but it was 2-time winner Rick Elnicki who took home Sportsman Sedan Championship.
 There were 10 different winners during the year.
 All Sportsman Sedan features were 20 laps this season.

-One of the most entertaining Powder Puff Derby was held on August 24th when Doris Blaise and Diana Glaude raced side-by-side to the checkered flags.
+One of the most entertaining Powder Puff Derbies was held on August 24th when Doris Blaise and Diana Glaude raced side-by-side to the checkered flags.
 Officials were unable to determine a clear winner and declared both women co-winners of the event.